Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 One-Click Restore

-• Captures & recovers entire workload (including applications, security groups, and every configuration detail) to provide a reliable and rapid recovery path no matter how complex
+• Captures & recovers the entire workload (including applications, security groups, and every configuration detail) to provide a reliable and rapid recovery path no matter how complex

 • Forever incremental capture lets tenants set the backup policies on a group of related VMs and forget it until they need to restore from synthetic full images